o2r-project/erc-spec/docs/spec/index.md

 !!! note
     If using [md5](https://tools.ietf.org/html/rfc1321) file hashes for comparison, the set could include plain text files, for example the `text/*` [media types](https://en.wikipedia.org/wiki/Media_type) (see [IANA's full list of media types](https://www.iana.org/assignments/media-types/media-types.xhtml).
 Of course the comparison set should include files which contain results of an analysis.

+### Comparing plain text documents

+...

+### Comparing graphics and binary output

+This section outlines possibilities beyond simple comparison and incorporates "harder" to compare files and what to do with them, e.g. plots/figures, PDFs, ...

 ## Security considerations